BEST CHEST FLY EXERCISE (DUMBBELL FLYS VS. CABLE FLYS)

 There is significant resistance both at the very bottom of the movement all the way to the very top, as gravity is no longer a factor and the pecs have to work to keep the cables from pulling apart.

 In addition to this, dumbbell flys also place more overall stress on the shoulder joint.
 In the bottom of the movement when your arms are out to your sides, gravity is applying maximum force while your shoulder is in its weakest and most vulnerable position.
+(This relates to my tips on eliminating shoulder pain on the bench press, specifically why you shouldn’t lift too heavy when your shoulders are most at risk of injury.)

 Because a cable fly moves the resistance slightly out to your sides, it will not stress your shoulder joints to the same degree.